-If the remote shows an 'internal' fault or the inverter needs to be reset; press and hold the Power ON/OFF pushbutton (see figure 6-1) for at least fifteen (15) seconds until the Charging/Inverting LED comes on and flashes rapidly to indicate the inverter has reset.
-Once the rapid flashing has begun, release the Power ON/OFF pushbutton.
-After the inverter reset is completed, check the remote display to verify that the fault has cleared.
+Press and hold the Power ON/OFF pushbutton (see figure 6-1) for approximately fifteen (15) seconds until the Charging/Inverting Status LED comes on and flashes rapidly; once the rapid flashing has begun, release the Power ON/OFF pushbutton.
+The Status LED will go off after the pushbutton is released.

+After the inverter reset is completed, press the ON/OFF pushbutton to turn the inverter ON.